 Instructions

-- Heat a large heavy based pot over medium/high heat and add the olive oil.
-Season the beef cheeks with salt and pepper and add to the pot, browning them on both sides.
+- Heat a large, heavy-based pot over medium-high heat and add the olive oil.
+Season the beef cheeks generously with salt and pepper and add to the pot, browning well on both sides.
 Remove from the pot and set aside on a plate.

-- Add the onions, carrots and celery to the pot and saute for 2-3 minutes or until the onions are starting to soften.
-Add in the bacon and garlic and continue to saute for another 2-3 minutes until the bacon is browned.
+- While the pot is still hot, add the onions, celery, and carrots and sauté for 2–3 minutes until the onions are beginning to soften.
+Add the bacon and garlic and continue to sauté for a further 2–3 minutes until the bacon is browned.

-- Mix everything together and add back to the pot the beef cheeks, making sure they are fully submerged in the liquid.
-Add in the parmesan rind if using and bring to a gentle simmer.
+- Reduce the heat and add the cherry tomatoes and stock, stirring to combine.
+Return the beef cheeks to the pot, pressing them down so they are fully submerged in the liquid.
+Add the parmesan rind if using, then bring to a gentle simmer.

-- Place the lid on and cook on low for 2-3 hours until the beef cheeks are soft and tender.
-Remove the beef from the pot and shred with two forks.
+- Place the lid on and cook over low heat for 2–3 hours, until the beef cheeks are soft and tender.
+Remove the beef cheeks from the pot and shred using two forks.

-- Turn the soup up to a light boil and add the risoni and cook until tender, making sure to mix regularly to prevent the pasta from sinking to the bottom and sticking.
-Add the shredded beef back into the pot and season with salt and pepper.
-The soup will be quite thick, however you can add a little more water at this stage if you’d like it a bit thinner.
-Find the parmesan rind and discard.
+- Increase the heat to bring the soup to a light boil.
+Add the risoni and cook until tender, stirring regularly to prevent the pasta from sinking and sticking to the bottom.
+Return the shredded beef to the pot and season well with salt and pepper.
+If you’d like a thinner consistency, add a splash of water at this stage.
+Locate and discard the parmesan rind.

-- Serve with fresh toasted bread and chopped parsley.
+- Serve topped with fresh parsley, alongside toasted bread.

 Nutrition